powergiggs/debug-util/README.md

 to check what is returned, what is contained in a variable or to simply add tracks to know how the code is executing.

-This tool allow you to set a message and everything else is done for you.
+This tool allows you to set a message and everything else is done for you.
 The tool will give you the line and file the error happened at, who called, what method was used and if any data was returned and display it nicely.

-The tool also comes with sub-functionality that will allow you to just log to a file or just console log it nicely.

 ![console](https://raw.githubusercontent.com/ECorreia45/imgs/master/console.png)